EngineHub/WorldGuardDocs/source/regions/common-scenarios.rst

 In the :doc:`../config`, adjust the ``interaction-whitelist`` setting and add the enchantment table.
 Get the proper names that you can use from `Bukkit's Material <https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/Material.html>`_.

-How do I allow mining but prevent block breaking?
+How do I allow mining but prevent block placing?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Set the ``block-break`` flag to ``allow``::

-* /rg flag mining_area block-break allow
+    /rg flag mining_area block-break allow

 How do I allow players to read lectern books, but not take them?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~